coder-shanks/reactjs-interview/interview-1/README.md

 # Hello!

 This repository contains instructions for the RedBrick AI React.js interview.
-The objective is to create a component to render a nested JSON object containing the names of various categories.
+The objective is to create a component to render a nested JSON object (called a Taxonomy) containing the names of various categories.

-A sample JSON object is show below:
+A sample Taxonomy JSON object is show below.
+The Taxonomy contains a list of _categories_ that have a unique `name`, and `classId`.
+Each Taxonomy entry can also have a list of `children` which are also valid Taxonomy objects.

 ```js
 [